 A commercial mortgage is any loan secured on property which is not your residence.
 Buy to let mortgages are a special type of high volume commercial mortgage which is packaged for a volume market.
-But since almost every other kind of premises are different, each loan has to be assessed individually and priced according to the risk.

 When are commercial mortgages used?